Jamling/hexo-generator-github/README.md

 - **repos**: Result repositories, return all repositories of user if **undefined** in <var>_config.yml</var>

 ## Front-matter
-A `gh` front-maker is nessary in your page to generate github response.
+A `gh` front-matter is nessary in your page to generate github response.

 - gh.user the github user, default is github.user in <var>_config.yml</var>, see [gh_opts](#gh_opts)
 - gh.repo the github repo, default is fetched from url, see [gh_opts](#gh_opts)